PessoaP/NFdeconvolve/README.md

 To reproduce the figures presented in the manuscript, navigate to the `paper_examples` directory and run the following `bash.rc`.

 ### Other libraries
-NFdeconvolve is based upon the normfloes library found [here](https://github.com/VincentStimper/normalizing-flows)
+NFdeconvolve is based upon the normflows library found [here](https://github.com/VincentStimper/normalizing-flows)